LLNL/sundials/doc/shared/nvectors/NVector_Trilinos.rst

 The Tpetra vector type in the ``sundials::trilinos::nvector_tpetra::TpetraVectorInterface`` class is defined as:

-.. cpp:type:: Tpetra::Vector<realtype, int, sunindextype> vector_type;
+.. cpp:type:: Tpetra::Vector<sunrealtype, int, sunindextype> vector_type;

-The Tpetra vector will use the SUNDIALS-specified ``realtype`` as its scalar type, ``int`` as the local ordinal type, and ``sunindextype`` as the global ordinal type.
+The Tpetra vector will use the SUNDIALS-specified ``sunrealtype`` as its scalar type, ``int`` as the local ordinal type, and ``sunindextype`` as the global ordinal type.
 This type definition will use Tpetra's default node type.
 Available Kokkos node types as of the Trilinos 12.14 release are serial (single thread), OpenMP, Pthread,